-- 1. The owner of an exempt well is not excused from the requirements to obtain a transport permit and paying groundwater transport fees if the groundwater produced from the exempt well is transported outside of the District.
-[Amended April 8, 2008] - 2.
+- 1. Pursuant to Rule 8.1(2), groundwater that is produced from an exempt well, as described in Rule 7.10(1)(a), and is to be solely used on property that straddles the District boundary line and that is owned by the owner or operator of the well(s) that produce(s) the water, does not require a transport permit under this Rule. - 2.
+The owner of an exempt well is not excused from the requirements to obtain a transport permit and paying groundwater transport fees if the groundwater produced from the exempt well is transported outside of the District.
+[Amended April 8, 2008] - 3.
 Groundwater that is discharged within the District pursuant to a permit issued by the Railroad Commission or the TCEQ is not considered to have been transported from the District unless the discharge is part of an overall water transfer for use outside the District.